fvanheer/RFM-Model/README.md

 ### Deployment options

-* Include the computations as a part of your ETL process (I use [KNIME](https://www.knime.com/)) - Include it as a step before writing the final customer lifetime table to your Data Warehouse.
+* Include the computations as a part of your ETL process (I use [KNIME](https://www.knime.com/)) - as the step before writing the final customer lifetime table to your Data Warehouse.
-* Have it run on a monthly cycle - then you have snapshots of how customers progress through the different segments over time.
+* Have the model run on a monthly cycle - then you have snapshots of how customers progress through the different segments over time.
 It is a great way to track if you are feeding enough customers into active segments to feed your MVP (most profitable customers).
-* Trigger events based on scores or segments with your CRM or campaign management system.
+* Trigger events based on scores or segments with your CRM or campaign management system (On-boarding, Retention and Reactivation campaigns).

 ## Author